google/ExoPlayer/supported-devices.md

   using a certain type of HDMI to DVI cable, which causes video being played too quickly.
 Use of an HDMI to DVI cable is not realistic for an end user setup because such cables cannot carry audio.
 Hence this issue can be safely ignored.
-We suggest using a realistic end user setup (e.g. the device connected to a TV using a standard HDMI cable) for development and testing.
+We suggest using a realistic end user setup (e.g., the device connected to a TV using a standard HDMI cable) for development and testing.